dannywchen/dannywchen/readme.md

 <div align="center">

 # 💫About Me :
-🔭 I’m currently working on my github page : https://codewhiteweb.cf
+🔭 I’m currently working on more public repos.

-🌱 I’m currently learning : Node.js
+🌱 I’m currently learning : Vue

-  👯 I’m looking to collaborate on my webpage

-  🤔 I’m Not looking for help

   💬 Ask me about for any help

   📫 How to reach me:
-  Mail me at "web.codewhite@gmail.com" or scroll to bottom of the page of "https://codewhiteweb.cf" and find CONTACT ME
+  Mail me at "dannywchen3@gmail.com"

 ⚡ Fun fact: 7 out of 10 consumers find a company via the blog